 Trump called putting Harriet Tubman on the twenty-dollar bill and moving Andrew Jackson to the back “pure political correctness.”
 His former campaign manager said it was “political correctness run amok” when people criticized one of Trump’s anti-Semitic tweets.

 “We can’t afford to be politically correct anymore,” Trump said in a statement to defend his view of Muslims as terrorists.

 When equality and justice become mere “political correctness” and political correctness is portrayed as a threat to free speech, every social movement becomes subject to attack.

 And that’s what makes Trump so popular.
 His supporters have been dying for an outlet for their hateful opinions.
-They’re sick of being politically correct – so much so that he’s been elected into office.
+They’re sick of being “politically correct” — so much so that he was elected to office.

-By deeming efforts to not be oppressive mere “political correctness,” Trump gives people permission to let out all the thoughts they’ve felt pressured to suppress.
-He’s brought sexism, racism, and classism back in style.
+By deeming efforts to not be oppressive “political correctness,” Trump gives people permission to let out all the thoughts they’ve felt pressured to suppress.
+He’s brought sexism, racism, and classism (among other isms) back in style.

 In reality, “political correctness” is just being considerate.
 And telling people not to be hateful isn’t limiting their free speech.
 They can still legally say what they want.